larsonmars/sysvars/README.md

 Also, I always wanted to learn M68k assembler.
 After 30 years using an Amiga this was about time!

+# Limitations and Disclaimer

+## OS 1.3
+- Sysvars currently detects CPUs above 68020 as 68020 and any FPUs as 68881.
+- Environment variables can only have global scope (i.e., they reside in ENV:).
+This means you must have ENV: mounted (e.g., to some folder on RAM:).
+This is not required for OS 2.0 and above.

+## OS 1.2 and below
+- Environment variables can only be used with the IF command (things like ``ECHO $CPU`` do not work.
+You must use ``IF $CPU GE 68010``)
+- UAE detection does not work
+- the IF command does not support environment variables.
+You can use the IF command from Workbench 1.3, but only EQ (equal) seems to work here.

+## General
+As sysvars is optimized for speed, being compact and system friendly.
+It is not an elaborate H/W detection tool, such as WhichAmiga, which means that there might be system combinations, where sysvars gets it wrong (you can of course file a bug report)

 # Future Plans/Known Bugs

 The tool is already quite useable, but there are still some things missing, which I want to fix in future versions (no particular order):